 So, there’s a little bit of the story behind Lighthouse Loyalty.
 I’ll be sharing more through up-coming blog posts or through presentations and book events.

 This isn’t the end of the story though.
-The book is now available for pre-order and the story will continue as you read the book and share feedback.
+The book is now available and the story will continue as you read the book and share feedback.